 Caesar was preparing a great expedition against the Parthian empire

 It was evident that people were meeting furtively behind closed doors (to murder Caesar)

-Caesar’s pressure to take the crown as King in spite of evident popular aversion all contributed to a tense air.
+Caesar’s pressure to take the crown as King in spite of evident popular aversion.

 So what supernatural events actually occurred around Caesar’s death?
 A short list is given below:

-The horses which Caesarhad consecrated to the gods (those that had crossed the Rubicon with him) had stopped eating and been seen to weep profusely.
+The horses which Caesar consecrated to the gods (those that had crossed the Rubicon with him) had stopped eating and been seen to weep profusely.